serqco/retrievelit/README.md

 #### Downloading ICSE Technical Track with dblp.org
 - Due to limitations of the dblp publication API, downloading the Technical Track of ICSE is only possible when using the option `--grouping=volume` and supplying the publication year as the volume number.
-- Example to download the technical track of ICSE 2021: `python main.py --grouping=volume --mapper=ComputerOrgConf --ieeecs ICSE-2021`
+- Example to download the technical track of ICSE 2021: `retrievelit --grouping=volume --mapper=ComputerOrgConf --ieeecs ICSE-2021`
 - All downloads of ICSE using `--grouping=year` will be mapped to `--grouping=volume` while keeping all other options the same.

 #### Downloading Elsevier Publications